7 bodies found in search for two missing Oklahoma teens: authorities

 It was thought the group went to a ranch in McAlester, but the sheriff’s office says that didn’t happen.
 Investigators also say at some point, Brittany Brewer was picked up Saturday night by the group.

-Monday evening, authorities confirmed to KJRH and KTUL that a search warrant was executed at a property in Henryetta.
+Monday evening, authorities confirmed to KJRH and KTUL that a search warrant was executed at a property belonging to McFadden in Henryetta.
+There, authorities say they found seven bodies.

-There, authorities reportedly found the bodies of Webster, Brewer, Jesse McFadden, and four other individuals who have not yet been identified.
+They believe three are Webster, Brewer, and Jesse McFadden.
+The medical examiner is working to confirm the identities.
+Authorities did not identify the other four bodies.

+The Oklahoma Highway Patrol canceled the missing endangered person advisory for Webster and Brewer Monday afternoon.
+Authorities also confirmed they are no longer searching for McFadden.